Guatemala arrests ex-president Colom on graft charges

-Guatemalan authorities on Tuesday arrested a former president, Alvaro Colom, and nine ministers from his 2008-2012 government on corruption charges, a top prosecutor told AFP.
+Guatemalan authorities on Tuesday arrested former president Alvaro Colom on corruption charges, along with 10 members of his 2008-2012 government, including the current chairman of scandal-hit Oxfam International, officials said.

-Colom, 66, was taken into custody at his home in an upmarket district of the capital, the head of the special anti-graft prosecution unit, Juan Francisco Sandoval, said.
+Colom, 66, was taken into custody at his home in an upmarket district of the capital, the head of the special anti-graft prosecution unit, Juan Francisco Sandoval, told AFP.

+Also arrested was Juan Alberto Fuentes Knight, a former finance minister and current chairman of Oxfam International, the British-based charity rocked by accusations of sexual misconduct and exploitation by some staff members in Haiti, Chad and South Sudan.

+There was no suggestion of any link between the Guatemala graft accusations and the scandal engulfing Oxfam.

-The allegations against him and his former ministers related to graft in the public transport system.
+The allegations against Colom and his former ministers related to graft in the public transport system.

 The ex-president told reporters as he was brought to the main court building in Guatemala City that he was confident of being exonerated.